wpendl99/.github/profile/developmentEssentials/askingQuestions.md

 1. Give thanks even if you didn't find the help you were hoping for.

 Here is a good template to follow when asking a question:

 > When working on assignment `A`, I was successfully able to do `1`, `2`, and `3`, bu then I did `B`, as instructed by `C`, and got the result `D`, with an error of `E`.
 I was expecting `F`.
 I thought maybe `G` or `H` might be the problem, but I saw that Sally already tried that without success as discussed here on `I`.
 Any help is greatly appreciated.

 ## Pay it forward

 Always remember how it felt to receive help.
 Actively look for opportunities to help others in a kind respectful way.
-After all, that is the Gospel of Jesus Christ is at its core.
+After all, that is the Gospel of Jesus Christ at its core.
 We are a team.
 We are better together.